251 Montgomery Street,

 1 person favorited this theater

-Built in 1929 and opened on January 25, 1930 as the 1,525-seat Paramount Theatre.
+Built in 1929, the 1,525-seat Paramount Theatre opened on January 25, 1930 with Richard Arlen in “Burning Up”.
 During the 1940’s, the Paramount Theatre was operated by Paramount Pictures Inc. through their subsidiary Wilby-Kincey.

 “The Robe” was the first CinemaScope film to be screened here, as were many 3D films in the 1950’s.
 The Paramount Theatre closed as a movie theatre in 1976, with a revival of “Gone With the Wind”.

 The theatre was restored and reopened in the 1983 as the Davis Theatre for the Performing Arts, which now showcases live theater performances.

 Just login to your account and subscribe to this theater